Updated July 15, 2023

 |Gives financial flexibility to the issuer.||Gives financial flexibility to the investor.|

-- Till the shares are repurchased by the issuer company, the company need not worry about losing a majority stake in the company by the investors.
+- Till the issuer company repurchases the shares, the company need not worry about losing a majority stake in the company by the investors.

-- Issuer-company is at favourable position since it retains the right to buy at the right time.
+- Issuer-company is in a favorable position since it retains the right to buy at the right time.

-- As far as voting rights are concerned, company need not worry about the same since preferred shares do not have voting rights to the said investors.
-Thus, the normal decisions can be made without interference of preference shares holders.
+- Regarding voting rights, the company need not worry about the same since preferred shares do not have voting rights to the said investors.
+Thus, normal decisions can be made without interference from preference shares holders.